input-output-hk/marlowe/using-marlowe.md

 ## State

-The `State` of a Marlowe contract keeps track of the amount of money in each `account`, the values of `choice`s made by users, and the highest known lower bound for the most recent slot number.
+The `State` of a Marlowe contract keeps track of the amount of money in each `account`, the values of `choice`s made by users, and the highest known lower bound for time (the maximum of the lower bounds of the intervals and start time).

 ```haskell
 data State = State { account :: Map AccountId Money